toddnedwards/milestone-4-airbnb-collective/README.md

 To deploy the project, I used heroku.
 To deploy the project:

+The following information was copied from course information.

 #### **Create the Live Database**

 We have been using the sqlite3 database in development, however this is only available for use in development so we will need to create a new external database which can be accessed by Heroku.